rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

  * Delete your Security Group per Group ID

    So I hear you now want to delete it?
 Make sure nobody is using it...
-    However, it's easy.
-Just change method to DELETE, and point to the previous URLscId
+   Just change method to DELETE, and point to the previous $URLscId

 ```sh
 # Delete your Security Group per Group ID